Snowmass2021 Cosmic Frontier CF6 White Paper: Multi-Experiment Probes for Dark Energy -- Transients: Dark Energy in the New Era of Multi-Messenger Transients with Gravitational Waves

 \subsection{Forecasts}

-Here we quantify how powerful standard sirens are as a tool to distinguish between \lcdm\ and two other dark energy models.
-We explore the sensitivity of this cosmological probe to the cosmic expansion rate ($h$, which is $H_0$ in units of 100 km/s/Mpc), the energy density of dark matter ($\Omega_m$) and the dark energy EoS parameters ($w_0$ and $w_a$).
+In this section, we quantify how powerful standard sirens are as a tool to distinguish between \lcdm\ and two other dark energy models.
+We explore the induced bias caused by some wrong assumption of the cosmological model and the sensitivity of this cosmological probe to the cosmic expansion rate ($h$, which is $H_0$ in units of 100 km/s/Mpc), the energy density of dark matter ($\Omega_m$) and the dark energy EoS parameters ($w_0$ and $w_a$).
 Note that, until now, standard siren analyses have only been able to measure $h$, fixing the other parameters to the \lcdm\ values, or letting them vary (but without being able to obtain useful constraints).
 In the future, however, we expect standard sirens to be detected out to greater redshifts, which will drastically improve their constraining power beyond $h$, provided that successful campaigns for electromagnetic counterpart detection are also pursued.